-The Environmental Studies concentration fulfills one of Soka University of America’s founding principles: to “foster leaders for the creative coexistence of nature and humanity”.
+The Environmental Studies (ENVSTD) Concentration fulfills one of Soka University of America’s founding principles: to “foster leaders for the creative coexistence of nature and humanity.”
 The complex problem of how humans can sustainably live on the planet requires a broad, multidisciplinary approach, one that a liberal arts background is well suited to deliver.
-Our concentration will provide students a foundation in the scientific understanding of human/environment relations, as well as, an understanding of the philosophical, social, economic and organizational forces that shape those relations.
+Our Concentration provides students with a foundation in the scientific understanding of the environment, as well as the social, cultural, economic, and technological forces that shape human relations with the environment.

-Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
-The ENVSTD degree at SUA can be an effective preparation for graduate school and environmental careers in government, advocacy organizations, or in business.
-With further preparation, students may progress to careers in environmental law, medicine, or economics, as well as research, urban and regional planning, or resource management.
+Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary, and independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
+The Environmental Studies Concentration at SUA can be an effective preparation for graduate school and environmental careers in government, consulting, advocacy organizations, and business.
+Students may progress to careers in environmental law, public health, medicine, economics, environmental research, urban and regional planning, geospatial analysis, sustainability management, renewable energy, environmental management, and resource management.

 When Environmental Studies students graduate, they will be able to:

 - Demonstrate and communicate an understanding of environmental studies

 - Demonstrate the ability to research topics in environmental studies

 - Apply their understanding of environmental studies in their professional and personal futures.